Extract subsets of a graph

 • You want a subset that corresponds to all the triples that belong to a patient

 You can fetch the subset via GraphDB’s REST API.
 But first, you need to identify what the IRI of your named graph is.
-In SPHN, If your graph is organized such that data for each patient is in its own named graph then the named graph IRI will be the patient IRI.
+In SPHN, if your graph is organized such that data for each patient is in its own named graph then the named graph IRI will be the patient IRI.

 Alternatively, you can also retrieve a full list of all the named graphs within a given repository by querying GraphDB’s /contexts endpoint: